How to plan a wedding – Ivory Tribe style

 So, where on earth does planning for what you’re promised will be ‘the best day of your life’, even begin?

 Let’s take off those rose-coloured glasses for a minute, and get a little real.
-While wedding planning can (and at times, definitely will) be wonderful – there’s a lot that those glowing brides may not have told you.
+While wedding planning can (and at times, definitely will) be wonderful – there’s a lot that those glowing couples may not have told you.

 Here’s an Ivory Tribe guide to getting your wedding planning started, keeping it real, and not losing your sh*t along the way.